MySQL Database Management and Usage in ServBay

 Permission Issues

-If you can connect but are unable to perform certain operations (such as creating tables or inserting data), this is usually due to insufficient permissions.
+If you can connect but cannot perform certain operations (like creating tables or inserting data), it’s usually due to insufficient privileges.

-Check user permissions: Connect to MySQL and use the
+Check user permissions: Connect to MySQL and run

 SHOW GRANTS

-1Grant necessary permissions: Connect with an account that has sufficient permissions (such as
+1Grant necessary privileges: Connect with an account that has sufficient privileges (such as

 root

-to apply changes.sql-- Example: Grant all privileges on a specific database to a user GRANT ALL PRIVILEGES ON mydatabase.* TO 'your_username'@'localhost'; FLUSH PRIVILEGES;
+to apply changes.sql-- Example: Grant a user all privileges on a specific database GRANT ALL PRIVILEGES ON mydatabase.* TO 'your_username'@'localhost'; FLUSH PRIVILEGES;

 1